pinot-contrib/pinot-docs/basics/indexing/forward-index.md

 ```

 {% hint style="info" %}
 **Note**: By default only dimensions in `"noDictionaryColumns"` are compressed with `LZ4`.
 Compression can be enabled on metrics columns by adding the following to the table index config.
-This will apply only to new segments.
-Old segments will have to be refreshed in order to enable compression.
+This changes will apply only to new segments.
+Old segments will have to be refreshed.
 ```javascript

 {